Bianca Jackson: 2024–2025

 A few months later, after Debbie dies, Bianca returns in the middle of Debbie's wake at the pub and begins verbally attacking Reiss after learning Sonia is on remand for Debbie's murder.
 She relentlessly hounds Reiss, prompting him to flee.
-Despite Kat and Martin telling her Reiss is not at fault, Bianca continues her quest for a confession and throws a brick at Reiss' car in frustration.
-Bianca later kisses Sonia's former husband, Martin Fowler (James Bye) during a heart to heart with him, but instantly regrets it.
+Bianca continues her quest for a confession and throws a brick at Reiss' car in frustration.
+Bianca later drunkenly kisses Sonia's former husband, Martin Fowler (James Bye) during a heart to heart with him, but instantly regrets it.
 Bianca is later reunited with David when he returns to help her out after Kat informs him about the situation.
 After tensions erupt between them, Bianca confides in David about her depression and they ultimately reconcile.
 David later wishes for Bianca to leave the square with him; she declines in order to exonerate Sonia but nevertheless parts ways with her father on good terms.
 After Reiss returns after a few weeks in Peterborough, Bianca finds out through CCTV footage from Teddy Mitchell (Roland Manookian) that he was at the care home the night Debbie died.
 She confronts him and he misleads Bianca into following him to his rehearsal studio to collect the pillow he used to suffocate Debbie, and then hand himself in.
 Reiss later attacks Bianca, causing her to hit him over the head with a candlestick.
-It is then revealed that Reiss has held Bianca hostage.
+It is then revealed that Reiss has taken Bianca hostage.